adrianwedd/adrianwedd.github.io/SECURITY.md

 ## Reporting a Vulnerability

-Email [security@adrianwedd.com](mailto:security@adrianwedd.com) with a description of the problem.
-You can also open a pull request from a temporary **private** fork if you already have a fix.
+Report it privately by emailing [security@adrianwedd.com](mailto:security@adrianwedd.com).
+If you already have a fix, you may open a pull request from a temporary **private** fork instead.

+We will coordinate a resolution and disclosure timeline with you.

 We will work with you to resolve the issue before any public disclosure.